Make An Appointment with Navigate

 For details, please click here.

-Tutors are available in person and online to help students achieve their writing goals at any stage of their writing process.
+Writing Center tutors are available in person and online to help students achieve their writing goals at any stage of their writing process.
 All currently enrolled degree-seeking students are welcome, and they can work on essays, artist statements, application materials, presentation texts, theses, proposals, creative writing, or social media posts.
-The Writing Center tutors are kind, encouraging, and interested!
+Our tutors are kind, encouraging, and interested!

 Though drop-ins are welcome, the best way to guarantee an appointment is to schedule one in Navigate.
 Once you create an appointment, you will be emailed instructions with directions for working with your tutor online or in person.